gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-LAYERS.md

 - New features can be added without affecting existing code
 - Team members can work on different layers simultaneously

+### 6. Type Safety
+- Symbol-based injection ensures compile-time type checking
+- Interface contracts are enforced at the type level
+- Refactoring is safer with TypeScript support

 ## Trade-offs

 ### 1. Complexity